amcginlay/eks-demos/doc/12-clusterip-services/README.md

 These requests were sent to your "jumpbox" which, as a singleton, exists on just one of the worker nodes.
 However the 3 **echo-frontend** replicas, which are spread across all the worker nodes, were each involved in servicing the requests.
 That's [netfilter/iptables](https://netfilter.org/) at work.
-When pods belonging to services are started/stopped, the **node-proxy** components on the worker nodes all simultaneously modify their routes, creating a consistent kernel-level load balancer per service.
+When pods belonging to services are started/stopped, the **kube-proxy** components on the worker nodes all simultaneously modify their routes, creating a consistent kernel-level load balancer per service.
 As a result, it doesn't matter which worker node receives the request, the routing behaviour is consistently well distributed.

 We will use the "jumpbox" again so leave it in place for now.